Skip to main content

 Image used with permission by copyright holder

-Texture: To achieve the best texture, try freezing your juice into ice cubes, portion into small sandwich bags, and pull them out to temper one at a time per smoothie,” The tempering won’t melt the cubes; instead, it will allow them to soften just enough to help you achieve optimum smoothie texture.
+Texture: To achieve the best texture, try freezing your juice into ice cubes, portion into small sandwich bags, and pull them out to temper one at a time per smoothie.
+The tempering won’t melt the cubes; instead, it will allow them to soften just enough to help you achieve optimum smoothie texture.

 Sweetness: Use ripe to very ripe fruit to supplement the sweetness.
 There’s no need to add calorically dense sweeteners that will wreck your blood sugar.
 Smoothies can be an outstanding way to get additional nutrients into your body.
 Another tip is to add frozen grapes to help sweeten.
 The fiber of the whole grapes will help ease your glycemic load.

-Color: There is one rule I tell my kids when they are painting, and that is not to mix all of the colors together; you always get brown.
+Color: There is one rule I tell my kids when they are painting, and that is not to mix all the colors together; you always get brown.
 In smoothies, color matters.
 Try keeping like colors together.
 Bananas being the only exception.

 Acidity: Balancing your smoothie with the right citrus is key to achieving a bright flavored drink.
 Just be careful with adding too much acid to a smoothie recipe with high-fat milks or coconut milks as the results may separate or, worse, curdle.